Repulsive Monte Carlo on the sphere for the sliced Wasserstein distance: Repulsive Monte Carlo

 \section{Repulsive Monte Carlo}

 Monte Carlo methods are randomized algorithms for quadrature, i.e., numerical integration.
 The common idea is to build linear combinations of a finite number of integrand evaluations at well-chosen quadrature \emph{nodes} \citep{RoCa04}.
-While classical Monte Carlo methods draw their nodes using independent random variables or a Markov chain, many recent works have tried to leverage negative dependence among nodes in $\mathbb{R}^d$ to obtain lower mean-square integration errors, e.g. \citep{PoDe16, leluc_speeding_2024}.
-We review here two families of methods that use negative dependence for integration in $\mathbb{R}^d$, determinantal and repelled point processes.
+While classical Monte Carlo methods draw their nodes using independent random variables or a Markov chain, many recent works have tried to leverage negative dependence among nodes in $\mathbb{R}^d$ to obtain lower mean-square integration errors.
+One family of approaches focuses on settings where the target is hard to sample from or approximate, and introduces negative dependence into Monte Carlo Markov chains.
+For instance, the Wang-Landau algorithm is an adaptive MCMC algorithm that forces the chain to move away from overexplored regions \citep{FJKLS15}.
+A more recent example is \citep{YeReTo20}, where the authors introduce in a Langevin diffusion a term that pushes the state away from the past history of the chain, without altering the limiting distribution.
+However, so far, these algorithms only come with asymptotic guarantees, and the corresponding rates of convergence are still the same as without the negative dependence.
+A second family of approaches considers the more restricted setting where the target is easy to sample from or approximate and the dimension is low, and manages to improve on the convergence rate thanks to repulsiveness.
+In this setting, the bottleneck comes from the number of calls to the integrand, and is already at the center of a vast and rich literature, see e.g. \citep{PoDe16, leluc_speeding_2024}.
+We focus in this paper on this restricted setting where the target is easy to sample from, and we review two recent ways to introduce negative dependence in integration routines in $\mathbb{R}^d$, determinantal and repelled point processes.
 We choose these two because they easily adapt to the sphere, as we shall see in Section~\ref{s:new_quadratures}.